// The gap

 A marketer who learned to build.

-The first time I watched an AI work through a complex problem for an extended stretch — not just answer a question, but think — I realized it wasn’t a tool.
-It was a thinking partner and a build partner at the same time.
+The first time I watched an AI work through a hard problem for an extended stretch — not answer a question, but think — I realized it wasn't a tool.
+It was a thinking partner and a build partner at once.
 That was a year ago.
-It’s been all I’ve thought about since.
+It's been all I've thought about since.

 Your AI can read this site.
 It can't read most others.